 Jake Tapper calling out Joe Biden for not taking or talking on the Sunday shows.

-Nobody gets ratings on these stupid shows anymore.
+Hey, fake Jake, nobody gets ratings on these stupid shows anymore.

 Nobody watches them.

-Tim Russ, David Brinkley, they're gone.
+Tim Russert, David Brinkley, they're gone.

-They they were uh that's a bygone error.
+That's a bygone error.

-They're changing the rules just for Mayor Bloomberg, so he can get on there.
+They're changing the rules just for Mayor Bloomberg so he can get on there.

 There's a lot of truth to what he's saying here.